 Logistically, Meloney modeled her campaign after fundraising efforts for the Statue of Liberty.
-(The statue itself was a gift, but The campaign's success surprised even the United States had to pay for the pedestal.)
+(The statue itself was a gift, but the United States had to pay for the pedestal.)
 Meloney assembled brigades of housewives to knock on doors nationwide, collecting a dollar here, two dollars there.
 Schoolgirls chipped in, scrounging for dimes and sending those along.
-Meloney.
-Coins and dollar bills poured in, and when the final pennies were totted up, she had raised \$156,413 (\$2 million today).
-Meloney quickly secured a bid for a gram of radium and used the extra cash to set up a trust fund for Marie and her daughters.